Calvert County, Maryland Property Taxes

 Property taxes in Calvert County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Prince Frederick or another part of Calvert County, knowing local tax details benefits homeowners and investors.
+Whether you live in Calvert County or another part of Calvert County, knowing local tax details benefits homeowners and investors.

 Calvert County, Maryland Property Tax Bill Calculator